-parties that additional ancillary services will likely be required to support the operation of the DC tie, and at certain levels, that requirement may be significant.
-And, as with other system costs, it is appropriate that the cost causer be responsible for cost, not for ERCOT customers to bear the costs of others.
+thesethis special costsexpense also.
+The Commission agrees that this is a highly technical question and has requested ERCOT to evaluate this matter.
+The Commission also agrees, however, with ERCOT and other parties that additional ancillary services will likely be required to support the operation of the DC tie, and at certain levels, that requirement may be significant.
+And, as with the other specialsystem costs discussed in this Order, it is appropriate that the cost causer be responsible for the costs, not for ERCOT customers to bear the costs of others.
 The Commission does note that Southern Cross softened its position some by agreeing that it could and would provide reactive-power service through the DC tie.

 One benefit offered by Southern Cross is the lowering of the price of electricity in ERCOT during high-load periods.
-However, Southern Cross Transmission's analysis does not appropriately account for the effect to the ERCOT energy market, which sends market signals through scarcity pricing when electricity resources are becoming scarce.
+However, Southern Cross Transmission's analysis does not appropriately account for the effect onto the ERCOT energy market, which sends market signals through scarcity pricing when electricity resources are becoming scarce.
 Distortions to ERCOT's market signals could prevent the energy-only market from appropriately responding to shortages, leading to inadequate resources in this market.
-This risk to ERCOT's market structure and the grid's reliability must be addressed.
+This risk to ERCOT's market structure and the grid's reliability must be assessed and addressed through recommended changes.

 The actual effects on and risks to the ERCOT system and market structure cannot be understood adequately on the basis of the record in this docket.
-The studies that ERCOT has been ordered to undertake will allow this Commission to gain a better understanding of the effect of this tie and allow the Commission to identify the necessary changes to the ERCOT market and operations of the network to minimize risks and appropriately assign costs.
+The studies that ERCOT has been ordered to undertake will allow this Commission to gain a better understanding of the effect of this tie and allow the Commission to identify the necessary changes to the ERCOT market and operations of the network to minimize risks and appropriately identify and assign costs, including any special costs that are specific to the Garland line, Southern Cross DC tie, and Garland or Oncor substations.
 Such risks justify the Commission taking various preliminary precautions, including adjusting cost allocation in this docket.
-This cost allocation is subject to change after completion of the ERCOT studies and adoption of new ERCOT protocols and standards and Commission rules.
-Additional findings of fact 113A-113H reflect these factual justifications for the Commission's decision.
+The This cost allocation in this Order is subject to change after completion of the ERCOT studies and adoption of new ERCOT protocols and standards and Commission rules.
+Thus, these cost allocations will remain in place until any new rules, protocols,